evanthegrayt/dotfiles/README.md

 loaded.
 This allows for overriding settings from the files in the repository.
 You can keep these locally, or store them in a private repository, which is what I've done.

+There is an untracked directory called `custom` where you can add other files, or subdirectories.
+To install/uninstall files located in this directory, you can pass `-d [DIRECTORY]` to specify

 ### Un-Installation
 If you want to un-install just the dotfiles, just run the `install` script with